swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 ### Open the drift-alert issue

-The monitoring workflow from the previous chapter labels every drift alert with `drift-alert`.
+The monitoring workflow labels every drift alert with `drift-alert`.
 Open your repository in the GitHub interface, go to the **Issues** tab, and filter by the `drift-alert` label to find the open alert.

 Click the issue to open it.
 The issue body contains:

 * The metrics that crossed their thresholds, for example `image_mean: 0.2341 > 0.1500`.
-* A link to the public Evidently dashboard, if `DASHBOARD_URL` was configured in the previous chapter.
+* A link to the public Evidently dashboard, if `DASHBOARD_URL` was configured.
 * A **Next steps** reminder to roll back, label new data, or dismiss the alert.

 If this was a test alert or the drift has already been handled, click the